nitram2342/fensterbrief/README.md

 The ``fensterbrief`` tool is command line based:
 ```
-    $ fensterbrief --help
 usage: fensterbrief [-h] [--config FILE] [--list-templates] [--list-letters]
-                        [--search STRING] [--adopt FILE] [--init] [--keep-folder]
+                    [--create-folder] [--search STRING] [--adopt FILE]
+                    [--init] [--keep-folder] [--verbose] [--edit] [--render]
-		        [--verbose] [--mail-simple-fax DEST]
+                    [--set-folder DIR] [--mail-simple-fax DEST]
-			[--soap-simple-fax DEST]
+                    [--soap-simple-fax DEST] [--buy-stamp [PRODUCT_ID]]

 A command line tool to prepare letters

 optional arguments:
   -h, --help            show this help message and exit
   --config FILE         The configuration file to use
   --list-templates      List all letter templates
   --list-letters        List all letters
+  --create-folder       Ask for meta data and create a new folder
   --search STRING       Search for a string in filenames
   --adopt FILE          Create a new letter based on a previous one
   --init                Initialize the environment
   --keep-folder         Store the adopted letter in the same folder
   --verbose             Show what is going on
+  --edit                Edit the current letter source file
+  --render              Render PDF file from current markdown or latex
+  --set-folder DIR      Set the working folder
   --mail-simple-fax DEST
                         Send a fax via simple-fax.de using the e-mail
                         interface
   --soap-simple-fax DEST
                         Send a fax via simple-fax.de using the SOAP interface
+  --buy-stamp [PRODUCT_ID]
+                        Buy a stamp.
+Place postage file in current folder or
+                        use together with --adopt.

 ```